StackVista/stackstate-docs/stackpacks/integrations/jmx.md

 ### The 350 metric limit

 Due to the nature of these integrations, it is possible to submit an extremely high number of metrics directly to Stackstate.
-What we've found in speaking with many customers is that some of these metrics are not needed; thus, we've set the limit at 350 metrics.
+What we've found in speaking with many customers is that some of these metrics aren't needed; thus, we've set the limit at 350 metrics.

 To see what you're collecting and get below the limit, begin by using the commands seen above to investigate what metrics are available.
 We then recommend creating filters to refine what metrics are collected.
 If you believe you need more than 350 metrics, please reach out to [our technical support](https://support.stackstate.com).